 You don’t have to be a grammar nazi to do this but always check for spelling and grammar.
 There should be nearly zero mistakes in spelling and grammar.
 Most legitimate seed banks take pride in making fun yet professional site.
 If there are multiple mistakes, then that means it was a rashly made website.
 A huge indicator of a scammer’s site.

-A seed bank’s legitimacy really depends on the quality it has on the site before the quality of its seeds.
+A seed bank’s legitimacy really depends on the quality it has on the site before buying cannabis seeds in Canada.
 This little checklist is a good start for looking for a trusted seed bank.
-Like earlier, a great recommendation is cropkingseeds.com.
+Like earlier, a great recommendation is Crop King Seeds.
 They are number three in the world and number one in Canada.
 They let you buy a standard, feminized, and autoflowering cannabis seeds in Canada using card or bitcoin and guarantees shipping.
 This site passes all of the qualifications and then some.